turboapps/docs/getting_started/samples/1-java.md

 > turbo commit --no-base 3df234f3 simple-java-webserver
 ```

-**Optional**: Tag the Image
+**Optional**: Release the Image

-A given image has two pieces of publicly available metadata attached to it: it's **name** and it's **tag**.
-A tag is similar to a version and should be used to mark major branches or releases of a project.
+A given image has two pieces of publicly available metadata attached to it: it's **name** and it's **release**.
+A release is similar to a version and should be used to mark major branches or releases of a project.

-To illustrate this idea, we'll tag our newly created image as **1.0**.
+To illustrate this idea, we'll release our newly created image as **1.0**.

 ```
-# Create a new tag of 1.0 for the image
+# Create a new release of 1.0 for the image
-> turbo tag simple-java-webserver 1.0
+> turbo release simple-java-webserver 1.0
 ```

 When `turbo images` is executed, you should now see a new entry for **simple-java-webserver:1.0**.